Values

 Newlines cannot appear inside a quoted string; reaching a newline before the closing quote produces the error: “missing closing quote”.

-A quoted string must be the entire value on the line.
-If any non-whitespace content appears after the closing quote, the error “unexpected token after value” is produced:
+A quoted string must be the entire value on the line (an inline comment after it is allowed).
+If any non-whitespace, non-comment content appears after the closing quote, the error “unexpected token after value” is produced:

 Boolean

-The tokens true and false are parsed as boolean values only when they constitute the entire value on the line (with at most trailing whitespace).
+The tokens true and false are parsed as boolean values only when they constitute the entire value on the line (with at most trailing whitespace and an inline comment).

 a true